-Problem has Deteriorated Past Government’s Ability to Fix
+Problem has Deteriorated Past Government’s Ability to Remedy

 The Founders expected frequent problems requiring amendments, in their lifetime producing the first 12 amendments in 16 years, a rate of one every 16 months.
 Since then, Congress has produced only 15 amendments (some trivial, one reversed) in 194 years, a rate of one every 13 years.
 U.S. abolition of slavery took a civil war to ratify; women’s vote took 72 years to ratify.Contrary to the Founders’ intentions, Congress clearly finds responsibility for Constitutional Amendments to be a most inconvenient and undesirable burden.
 Consequently, in many cases, Congress has laxly deferred to the Supreme Court to produce legal decisions that are equivalent to Constitutional Amendments, e.g., Citizens United v.
 FEC, Roe v.
 Wade, Miranda v.
 Arizona, McCutcheon v.
-FEC, etc. Reversal of such decisions generally requires a Constitutional Amendment because it is nearly impossible for the Supreme Court to legally justify reversals.
+FEC, etc. Modification or reversal of such decisions generally requires a Constitutional Amendment because it is nearly impossible for the Supreme Court to justify the action with legal precedent.

 A sample of 19 unaddressed, harmful, and unrepaired issues is shown in the sample list of Benefits that need to be resolved (the reader will probably know of others).
 It includes issues such as: drug prices, corporate personhood, climate change, gerrymandering, national debt, electoral college, automation impact, congressional oversight, term limits, retirement issues, voting improvements, etc. There will be inevitable disagreements and reconciliations; nevertheless, issues such as these must be confronted and resolved to the satisfaction of the People if the U.S is to flourish again as a Democratic Republic.